eric-nieuwland/uniquorn/README.md

 You can tell `Uniquorn` the order of items is relevant to your class through `uniquorn_list_order_matters` and `uniquorn_dict_order_matters`.
-By assigning `True` to you tell `Uniquorn` for all parameters of that type order of the items is relevant.
+By assigning `True` you tell `Uniquorn` for that type of parameter the order of the items is relevant.
 Alternatively, you can assign the names of the parameters  as a list, tuple or set to tell `Uniquorn` for those parameters the order of the items is relevant.